Jeffrey G. Condit

 - Portland State University, Legal Processes in Land Use Planning, Master of Urban and Regional Planning Program, adjunct professor

-- Recognized as a “Leader in Their Field” by Chambers USA for Real Estate: Zoning/Land Use
+- Recognized as a “Leader in Their Field” by Chambers USA for Real Estate: Zoning/Land Use, 2019-present

-- Selected for inclusion in Oregon Super Lawyers Magazine, 2013-present
+- Selected for inclusion as an Oregon Super Lawyer, 2013-present

 - Peer Review Rated Lawyer of AV® Preeminent™ by Martindale-Hubbell®